 If you cannot get the toddler's compartment, try and get yourself somewhere else, anywhere else, with a table, or the secret section in carriage No. 1.
 If travelling with a baby and there is no space in the toddler's compartment, make for the secret section, as it is peaceful.

 Germany is one of the rail-pass friendly countries.
 There are no compulsory reservations on any DB trains.
-So you can use all ICE trains except the ICE Sprinters, for which a supplement would be payable.
-ICE 4s are not used on the Sprinter lines as of 2018.
+So you can use all ICE trains without paying a penny extra.

 If you are in a group, the same advice applies as for any other group.
 If your are tired and want to sleep, make for the secret section in carriage No. 1.